IkuStudies/abraxalexicon/README.md

 # abraxalexicon
 this is the abraxa lexicon, a multilingual vector memory milvus database of phonetic transcriptions to search for cognates and homophones across languages

-much of the code is processing modules for parsing data, formatting and uploading to database.
+much of the code in this repository was written as language processing modules for parsing data, for formatting and uploading to database.

 work in progress

-languages supported rn english greek arabic farsi german french burmese dutch turkish
+languages supported rn
+english greek arabic farsi german french burmese dutch turkish

-with version 1.  now that ive figured out vector mapping support is coming quickly for japanese chinese hebrew finnish swedish frisian swahili khazak tamil and middle egyptian
+with version 1.  now that ive figured out vector mapping support is coming quickly for

+japanese chinese hebrew finnish swedish frisian swahili khazak tamil and middle egyptian

-update 5/17/2023: abraxa lexicon IPA mapping key finalized
+update 5/17/2023: abraxa lexicon
+IPA(international phonetic alphabet)
+mapping key finalized

 (link to key)
 (link to key breakdown)

-and link to how the abraxa lexicon works for deep language searches
+and (link to how the abraxa lexicon works for deep language searches)

 todo
 make graphics showing abraxa workflow for user literacy: